mindersec/minder/docs/docs/about/roadmap.md

 ## How to contribute

 Have any questions or comments about items on the Minder roadmap?
 Share your feedback via [Minder GitHub Discussions](https://github.com/stacklok/minder/discussions).
-Interested in contributing to Minder?
-Check out our [Contributor Guidelines](https://github.com/stacklok/minder/blob/main/CONTRIBUTING.md).

 _Last updated: November 2023_